Romea/romea-ros2-localisation-gps-plugin/README.md

 # 1 Overview #

-This package is a gps plugin for vehicle localisation.
-It takes NMEA data coming from gps in order to provide a position and course angle with respect of a local tangent plane ENU reference frame.
+This package is a gps plugin for robot localisation.
+It takes NMEA data coming from gps in order to provide a position and course angle observations with respect of a local tangent plane ENU reference frame.

 # 2 Node #